johnfire/reprepro-bundle-tools/docs/Building.md

 Prerequisites
 =============

-* Ensure, the following software is installed on your system:
+* Ensure that the following software is installed on your system:

   * git
   * docker
   * docker-compose
   * make

-  On a ubuntu (bionic) system this can for example be done using:
+  On a ubuntu (bionic) system this can, for example, be done using:
   `sudo apt install git docker.io docker-compose make`

 * Ensure your user is allowed to use docker (see https://docs.docker.com/install/linux/linux-postinstall/):